2022 PNC Championship format, cut rules and day-by-day games

 The players on the winning team will split the $200,000 winner's share from the $1.085 million purse.

-The winning team also each gets a championship belt as the trophy, which is pretty slick and an homage to the earliest days of the British Open Championship.
+The winning team also each gets a championship belt as the trophy, which pays homage to the earliest days of the British Open Championship, when the Morris family dominated the championship.